jkhaui/rxeditor-2/README.md

 ## [WIP]
 _This repo is a mirror of the original repo which is currently private._
 _RxEditor is currently a WIP proof-of-concept._

 **Demo:** http://rxeditor.s3-website-ap-southeast-1.amazonaws.com/

+   **Most features are currently not implemented; the main purpose of this demo currently is to provide a solution to questions like these (https://stackoverflow.com/questions/39122713/how-to-divide-the-text-into-separate-pages-like-google-docs-in-contenteditable) and show how pagination can be achieved in a web-based word processor.
+Try it out by typing stuff or pressing Enter until a page break is triggered.**

 RxEditor is an attempt at creating an open-source, web-based and lightweight alternative to word processors like Google Docs or Microsoft Word.
 It is